lauracrews/ice-maps-from-ship-radar/code/README.md

 This code processes images collected on the 2018 Stratified Ocean Dynamics of the Arctic cruise (HLY1802) concurrent with underway CTD sampling.
 The produced figures also show the locations of uCTD casts.
 The uCTD data is copied into the folder uCTD.

 There were two “sessions” of transects.
-The second session had a lot of blowing snow or other contamination so was not useful for mapping ice conditions – this can be seen by reviewing the animation Ice_radar_secondSession.mp4.
+The first session consisted of back-and-forth transects in marginal ice conditions.
+Animations of radar images along each transect are available [here](https://drive.google.com/drive/folders/1orwtpSAoUxuq2yCoRCUehnPyko8aJfpc?usp=drive_link).
+The second session had a lot of blowing snow or other contamination so was not useful for mapping ice conditions – this can be seen by reviewing the animation [Ice_radar_secondSession.mp4](https://drive.google.com/file/d/1XhwLskGBNy0pxP8PrhaxzaLudtAeaxaQ/view?usp=drive_link).

 Directories containing the photos of the radar screen from which the maps can be downloaded from [here](https://drive.google.com/drive/folders/1WPJR5JkLdMTmpazkbPyDFuCxHcOFSyVb?usp=drive_link) (first sesssion) and [here](https://drive.google.com/drive/folders/1HhrKUJ9u2-QCaL8KBZ-bWemg_db63spe?usp=drive_link) (second session).